-Since the IPO, and including the Conversion Transaction, CESTC has completed nine acquisitions totaling approximately \$430 million and has invested approximately \$115 million in capital expenditures to organically grow its business.
+Since the IPO, and including the Conversion Transaction, CESTC has completed twelve acquisitions totaling approximately \$512 million and has invested approximately \$180 million in capital expenditures to organically grow its business.
 As a result of its strategic growth initiative and vertical integration, CESTC has evolved from a regional supplier of drilling fluids in the WCSB to a recognized industry name in the manufacturing and supply of engineered chemical and consumable solutions to the North American oil and natural gas industry.

 CESTC operates in the WCSB and in several basins throughout the US, with an emphasis on servicing the ongoing major resource plays.
 In Canada, CES operates under the trade names Canadian Energy Services, Moose Mountain Mud ("MMM"), PureChem Services ("PureChem"), Clear Environmental Solutions ("Clear"), and EQUAL Transport ("Equal").
-In the US, CES operates under the trade names AES Drilling Fluids ("AES"), AES Drilling Fluids Permian ("AES Permian"), Superior Weighting Products ("SWP") and JACAM Chemicals ("JACAM").
+In the US, CES operates under the trade names AES Drilling Fluids ("AES"), AES Drilling Fluids Permian ("AES Permian"), Superior Weighting Products ("SWP"), and JACAM Chemicals ("JACAM").
 The Corporation's headquarters are located in Calgary, Alberta, Canada.

 The Canadian Energy Services, MMM, AES, and AES Permian brands are focused on the design and implementation of drilling fluids systems for oil and gas producers with SWP providing ground barite as a key feedstock to the Corporation's drilling fluids brands.
 The JACAM and PureChem brands are vertically integrated manufacturers of advanced production and specialty chemicals for the wellhead and pump-jack, drilling related chemicals, technically advanced fluids for completions and stimulations, and chemical solutions for the pipeline and midstream markets.
+JACAM also designs, manufactures and sells chemicals used in the stimulation and fracturing markets through its Stim Rock subsidiary.

 Two complimentary business divisions support the operations and augment the product offerings in the WCSB.
-Clear is CESTC's environmental division, providing environmental consulting and drilling fluids waste disposal services primarily to oil and gas producers active in the WCSB.

-EQUAL is CESTC's transport division, providing its customers with trucks and trailers specifically designed to meet the demanding requirements of off-highway oilfield work in the WCSB.
+Clear is CES' environmental division, providing environmental consulting and drilling fluids waste disposal services primarily to oil and gas producers active in the WCSB.
+EQUAL is CES' transport division, providing its customers with trucks and trailers specifically designed to meet the demanding requirements of off-highway oilfield work in the WCSB.
 EQUAL transports and handles oilfield produced fluids and supports the oilfield chemical business by hauling, handling, managing and warehousing products.
 EQUAL operates from two terminals and yards located in Edson, Alberta and Carlyle, Saskatchewan.